hassanhub/MultiGrounding/README.md

 Tensorflow implementation for the paper [Multi-level Multimodal Common Semantic Space for Image-Phrase Grounding](http://openaccess.thecvf.com/content_CVPR_2019/papers/Akbari_Multi-Level_Multimodal_Common_Semantic_Space_for_Image-Phrase_Grounding_CVPR_2019_paper.pdf) published in CVPR 2019.
 ![Sample1](http://hassanakbari.com/uploads/papers/CVPR19_Results.jpg)

+### Data Pre-Processing
+You need to first follow the instructions in `./data/readme/` for each dataset and prepare the data.
+A sample code for creating data process instance can be found in `./data/data-process.ipynb`

+### Training
+To train a model, simply run `./code/train.py` specifying the desired parameters.

 ### Dependencies
 Python 3.6/3.7